sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 - How often IDE and browser extensions are used across your organization, and how much time has been saved as a result.
 - The number of navigation events and the percentage of your repositories that allow precise code navigation.

-The feature value calculators use data derived from event logs and the default time-saved values can be customized to reflect how your team uses Sourcegraph.

 <div className="tw-mb-sm">
   <Figure
     src="https://storage.googleapis.com/sourcegraph-assets/blog/release-post/4.0/Search.png"